-You can go to the Porters (pg.5) or College nurse (pg.4) to receive general first aid.
+You can go to the Porters or College Nurse to receive general first aid.
 If you need medical advice outside of office hours, ring 111.
-If you are experiencing a health problem that requires further care, then you should contact the local GP; they can provide you with a referal to hospital if neccesary.
+If you are experiencing a health problem that requires further care, then you should contact the local GP; they can provide you with a referral to hospital if necessary.